 Good UI vs Bad UI

 What are the conceptions behind a Bad UI or a Good UI?
 Is it Bad when Ugly?
 Is it Good when Beautiful?
 Is it just a matter of opinion?
-What make us to prefer one website over another?
+What makes us prefer one website over another?

 Common misconceptions part I